msalemcode/Azure-ManagedApp-cicd-demo/README.md

 > [!NOTE]
 > It is highly recommended to use a **different tenant** for deployment to demonstrate customer environment
 1. Deploy the managed app from marketplace, please refer to this [link](https://docs.microsoft.com/en-us/marketplace/purchase-azure-app-in-azure-portal#purchase-an-azure-application-using-the-marketplace-experience)
-1. Access the managed resource group, open the web app url under App Service and you should see the following webpage
+1. Access the managed resource group, open the webapp url under App Service and you should see the following webpage
 ![image](./images/image0.png)